bqworks/grid-accordion-lite/readme.txt

 To install the plugin:

 1. Install the plugin through Plugins > Add New > Upload or by copying the unzipped package to wp-content/plugins/.
-2. Activate the Grid Accordion plugin through the 'Plugins' menu in WordPress.
+2. Activate the Grid Accordion plugin through the 'Plugins > Installed Plugins' menu in WordPress.

 To create grid accordions: